 Eschewing strict chronology, many memoirs chose to open with a story from the middle or end of the narrative.

-“Start with an incident that captures the central theme of the book as vividly as possible,” Acton says.
-“Unless your birth was dramatic in itself (e.g. your mother was stuck in a lift with a group of Trappist monks), it's probably best to avoid beginning with it.
+“Start with an incident that captures the central theme of the book as vividly as possible,” says ghost Johnny Acton, who has written for public figures such as Paul McCartney and Prince Charles.
+“Unless your birth was dramatic in itself (e.g., your mother was stuck in a lift with a group of Trappist monks), it's probably best to avoid beginning with it.
 Too obvious and clichéd.”

 Potential readers will skim through the opening passages, either in-store or with Amazon’s Look Inside feature before they decide to purchase it — if your first few pages don’t grab them, they won’t buy it.

 Step 8.
 Focus hard on detail and dialogue

 This falls into the classic writing advice of ‘Show, don’t tell.’

 “Remember to describe how you felt about things as they happened,” Crofts says.
 “Don’t go into too much description (no beautiful sunsets).
 In fact, keep adjectives and adverbs to a minimum, making the nouns and verbs do the heavy lifting.
 Keep detailed information such as dates and times to a minimum unless crucial to the story.”

 Take the lead from your favorite writer (or writers) and see how they write narration and dialogue to play out their scenes.